opensumi/di/README.md

 }
 ```

 We have the following several kinds of the provider.
 According to the different Provider kinds, Injector will use different logic to provide the value that you need.

 ```ts
 type Provider = ClassProvider | TypeProvider | ValueProvider | FactoryProvider | AliasProvider;
 ```

-A token is used to exchange the real value in the IoC container, so it should be a global unique value.
+A token is used to find the real value in the Injector, so token should be a global unique value.

 ```ts
 type Token = string | symbol | Function;